Mono-Game/MonoGame.Samples/FuelCell/Documentation/5-FuelCell-What-is-my-line.md

 You follow the same process when you place the barriers.

+> [!NOTE]
+> We will cover [Collision Detection](https://happycoding.io/tutorials/processing/collision-detection) and the use of the BoundingSpheres in the next section [FuelCell: Ships passing in the night](6-FuelCell-Ships-passing-in-the-night.md), for now just enjoy the code.

 The `GenerateRandomPosition` helper method makes up the remaining portion of the newly added code.
-This method generates two random numbers.
-Another random number is generated and, depending on the result of the modulus operation (50% chance of negation), the X coordinate is negated.
-The same is done for the Z coordinate.
+This method generates two random numbers, then another random number is generated and depending on the result of the modulus operation (50% chance of negation), the `X` coordinate is negated.
+The same is done for the `Z` coordinate.
 The new position is then checked for existing occupants.
 If occupied, a new position is generated and the loop continues until a vacant location is found.

 Let us add the new helper method, `IsOccupied`, to the project next.

 ## Fuel Cell and Barrier Initialization, Part 3

-To complete this part of the sample, we just need to add a helper method after the `PlaceFuelCellsAndBarriers` method, whose job is just to check we are not placing any content on top of an existing object:
+To complete this part of the sample, we just need to add a helper method after the `PlaceFuelCellsAndBarriers` method, its job is just to check we are not placing any content on top of an existing object:

 ```csharp
 private bool IsOccupied(int xValue, int zValue)